 But for several years I've struggled with one specific problem - what should I do when my church is serving communion?
 The crackers that are offered are chock full of enriched white flour!
 I typically find myself trying to select the smallest piece of broken cracker on the communion plate, and then pray that the Lord won't let me get sick from that one little bite.
 After all, aren't I taking communion as a form of worship and thankfulness for His sacrifice for me?
 I think it's fair to ask Him to prevent the small bite of cracker from making my belly ache.
 Though I don't recall ever experiencing noticeable symptoms from eating the communion cracker, the very fact that it's on my mind each Communion Sunday is distracting me from focusing of this sacred ceremony.

-like Pavilions) on the Jewish foods aisle.
+Available at the major grocery stores like Pavilions) on the Jewish foods aisle. |

 Well, recently my church announced that our communion elements are now gluten-free!
 (Wasn't the grape juice gluten-free all along?)
 I have to admit, that GF cracker was darn good.
 And I feel guilty even saying so!
 Should we really be rating the caliber of the communion cracker while we're eating it?
 I hope I wasn't sinning for having such thoughts while I took communion, but I couldn't help it.
 The cracker was thin, crispy, lightly salty, and had a pleasant "table cracker" flavor.